Extra Credit Event 1: The Getty Museum

 The Getty Museum is like Disneyland.
 There are just too many things to do and see in one day!
 I went with two of my friends from this class and we have all already talked about how we are going to come back for the whole day!
 Going to the Getty Museum and seeing all that it entails, it is hard to believe that it only opened as recently as 1997!

-got us kicked out of the Getty Museum!!
+The famous picture that almost got us kicked out of the Getty Museum!! |

 The Getty is composed of drawings, paintings, illuminated manuscripts, sculptures, and decorative arts.
 In fact, one of my friends Hannah got in trouble for going too close to a sculpture.
 For me, I can see a lot of evidence that math and art coexist when looking inside the galleries.
 First, I ventured into the Renaissance Art in North Italy and Northern Europe exhibit.
 In that exhibit, I saw art composed of such interesting angles and perspectives.
 It made me think back to Frantz article where he talks about vanishing points and looking at art.
 Marc Frantz, shows the unity of math and art with his vanishing point theorem, “If two or more lines in the real world are parallel to one another, but not parallel to the picture plane, then they have the same vanishing point.
 The perspective images of these lines will not be parallel.
 If fully extended in a drawing, the image lines will intersect at the vanishing point,” (Marc Frantz 2000).
 This shows how so much art can express mathematics even without that being the intention.
 He brings up the point how “if we view art from the wrong viewpoint, it can appear distorted—a cube can look like a dumpster,” (Frantz 2000).
 He then goes on to say how “the majority of perspective works in museums are done in one-point perspective, with clues that can help determine the viewing distance,” Frantz (2000).
 To do all this, you have to find the main vanishing point.
 That is the best technique to appreciate, understand, and enjoy many wonderful works of art.
 The vanishing point and golden ratio represented in all the art shows the "ultimate connection of math and art" (Mathematics pt.
 1 Video).